signdict/website/CONTRIBUTING.md

 * Open a pull-request and work on a feature branch.
 During the work on your branch:
     * [Credo](https://github.com/rrrene/credo) will check for common code quality problems
     * A CI server provides feedback for your branch.
 We're using [Travis CI](http://travis-ci.org) to help us with this job.
-* As soon as your feature is ready to be merged, you rebase the branch onto master and clean up your commit history
+* As soon as your feature is ready to be merged, you rebase the branch onto main and clean up your commit history
     * When you're ready, create a pull request.
     * We will review your branch and signal its readiness with a :shipit: or a GIF of our choosing.
 If there's feedback, we will discuss it with you.